An outstanding inaugural summer music and worship conference

 Tutors for music and vocals have included Helen Barnes, Gary Mullins, Amy-Jane Wilson, Denise Bryce, Mark Beswick, Sarah Harrison, Graham Kendrick, Lara Martin, Dr. Jeremy Perigo (LST), Pete Lawson, Jermaine Lynch, Gervaise Lynch, Raul D’Olivera, Clive Ross, Carl Stanbridge, Diane Stanbridge, Mick Spratt, Helen Yousaf, Chris Williams (CCLI).
 Tutors for dance and sports included Jihan Greaves, Jason Small, Mike Broome, Roger Lamothe and Michael Douglas.

-The children receive excellent tuition in bass, guitar, acoustic or electric guitar, keyboards, drums, violin, flute, trumpet, etc. Also, new instruments were introduced over the years including harp, cello, mandolin, etc. The harp sessions interestingly are often oversubscribed due to popularity, with the young people returning for many repeat sessions with tutors.
+The children receive excellent tuition in playing bass, guitar, acoustic or electric guitar, keyboards, drums, violin, flute, trumpet, etc. Also, new instruments were introduced over the years including harp, cello, mandolin, etc. The harp sessions interestingly are often oversubscribed due to popularity, with the young people returning for many repeat sessions with tutors.

 There have been different creative streams including Graham Kendrick leading a particular workshop ‘Psalm Surfing’ as he inspired the